 Tutorials: How To Track Ovulation With Daysy

 The Daysy Fertility tracker is a groundbreaking device that uses your Basal Body Temperature to plan and forecast your fertile days.
-Our innovative technology makes it easy for women everywhere to track their fertility cycles to either increase chances of conception or to prevent pregnancy naturally-- without hormonal birth control.
+Our innovative technology makes it easy for women everywhere to track their fertility cycles to either increase chances of conception or to prevent pregnancy by using a natural barrier method - without hormonal birth control.
 Learning how to track ovulation, however, takes a little bit of time to understand how it works.

 We realize that switching to natural fertility awareness methods of contraceptives can be totally different than what most women have dealt with when it comes to contraception or TTC (trying to conceive).
 It’s new, it’s different than the methods typically given to women by their health practitioners.
 We know this and have created a full series of tutorials on how to track ovulation correctly with your Daysy Fertility tracker and the daysyView natural family planning app.